 Land use will play a critical role in enabling Europe to achieve its net-zero greenhouse gas emissions goal.
 Land is unique in its ability to act both as a source and a sink for emissions.
-Therefore, the contribution of the agriculture and the forestry sector to the climate challenge is twofold: it must significantly reduce its emission footprint while also maximising the ability of the land to draw down carbon from the atmosphere.
-Our vision is of a land-use sector that serves this double function within Europe and globally through the production and consumption of sustainable and healthy food, the appropriate use of wood, and the restoration of vital ecosystems.
+Therefore, the contribution of the agriculture and the forestry sector to the climate challenge is twofold: it must significantly reduce its emissions footprint while also maximising the ability of the land to draw down carbon from the atmosphere.
+Our vision is of a land use sector that serves this double function within Europe and globally through the production and consumption of sustainable and healthy food, the appropriate use of wood, and the restoration of vital ecosystems.
 And central to this vision is a land-use sector that supports people and communities, and a transition to a sustainable land-use sector that is socially just and is centred on the local communities that are often its best stewards.

 The ECF’s Land Use programme aims to ensure that the sector contributes to Europe’s climate goals by promoting Europe’s efforts to reduce the drivers of GHG-emitting activities on land, protect and enhance natural sinks, and lead on tackling land use emissions globally.

 Transformational change in the land use sector that can support European climate goals in line with the Paris Agreement requires an ambitious and multi-pronged approach.
 A significant reduction in emissions can only be achieved by reducing European demand for the most GHG-intensive food types, especially meat and dairy, by tackling food waste and by reforming the food production system.
 In order to protect Europe’s carbon sinks, we need to halt deforestation, stop the unsustainable exploitation of forests, and end the widespread use of wood in the energy sector.
-In addition, European leadership requires addressing Europe’s role in driving global deforestation along supply chains and fostering its efforts to protect vital ecosystems globally through levers in finance, diplomacy, and development cooperation.
+In addition, European leadership needs to address Europe’s role in driving global deforestation along supply chains, and encourage its efforts to protect vital ecosystems globally through levers in finance, diplomacy, and development cooperation.

 How we work